 Ukraine and NATO have agreed on a roadmap for the final stage of establishing JATEC.
 (Source: Ukrinform) |

-Speaking at the meeting, Deputy Minister Klochko emphasized that JATEC will help Ukraine integrate into the NATO structure, facilitate experience sharing between the two sides and contribute to finding solutions to improve the defense capabilities of both Ukraine and the transatlantic military alliance.
+Speaking at the meeting, Deputy Minister Klochko emphasized that JATEC will help Ukraine integrate into the NATO structure, facilitate experience sharing between the two sides and contribute to finding solutions to improve the defense capacity of both Ukraine and the transatlantic military alliance.

 Kiev noted that Ukraine will be the first partner with whom NATO will establish such a security system.
-The parties have agreed on a list of urgent initial projects that the Center will begin implementing.
+The parties agreed on a list of urgent initial projects that the Center will begin implementing.

 JATEC is the first joint organization between Ukraine and NATO.
-It aims to strengthen Ukraine's defense and security capabilities by analyzing lessons learned from the ongoing war, promoting military education, and promoting interoperability between the Ukrainian Armed Forces and NATO forces.
+It aims to strengthen Ukraine's defense and security capabilities by analyzing lessons learned from the ongoing war, promoting military education , and promoting interoperability between the Ukrainian Armed Forces and NATO forces.

 Regarding the war, the Kremlin spokesman said on the same day that freezing the conflict in Ukraine along the front line is unacceptable to Russia.